-While ticks are a vector for disease, and implicated in cases of Lyme disease in humans, this article focuses on the problem that ticks cause to llamas.
-In May of 2008 two of our llamas started acting uncoordinated.
+While ticks are a vector for disease and implicated in cases of Lyme disease in humans, this article focuses on the problem that ticks cause llamas.
+In May of 2008, two of our llamas started acting uncoordinated.
 They staggered when they walked, acting almost drunk.
-By the end of the day they were sitting in normal llama position but were unable to stand up.
-By the next morning their necks were stretched out on the ground and they could not lift their heads.
+By the end of the day, they were sitting in normal llama position but were unable to stand up.
+By the next morning, their necks were stretched out on the ground and they could not lift their heads.
 We thought they were dead, but on closer examination, they were still alert.
 They could flutter their eyelids, although they could not rise.
 One was a robust male, the other a yearling female.
 None of our other llamas were affected.
 On close examination, ticks were found on the bodies of our llamas.
-After carefully removing the ticks, the llamas were back up on their feet within48 hours.
+After carefully removing the ticks, the llamas were back up on their feet within 48 hours.
 Our Male had 27 ticks and the young female had 15 ticks.
 This was a serious tick infestation.

 Our neighbour, down the road, lost several llamas that Spring.
 She never checked for tick infestation.
 The paralysis progressed to death.
-Its a shame that she didn’t know that llamas and ticks don’t do well together.
-Had she checked her animals and removed the ticks she would have saved their lives.
+It is a shame that she didn’t know that llamas and ticks don’t do well together.
+Had she checked her llamas for ticks and removed them she could have saved their lives.

-Its better on the animal to check regularly for ticks in May and June (or when your tick season is) rather than waiting for tick paralysis to set in.
+It’s better on your llamas or alpacas to check regularly and remove any ticks in May and June (or when your tick season is) rather than waiting for tick paralysis to set in.
 Once the animal is on the ground, recovery may take a few days.
 If you find a tick on your llama or alpaca (or any other animal or human) if it has not yet attached, you can safely remove it.
 If it has attached and is engorged don’t try to pull it off the animal.
-You will decapitate the tick and leave the head and mouth parts behind in the host.
+You will decapitate the tick and leave the head and mouthparts behind in the host.
 This can cause disease, infection, and tick paralysis.
 Instead, you want to convince the tick that it would be better to back off.
 You want to make the environment inhospitable to the tick.